tonaljs/tonal/docs/list.md

 Determine if a given number is a valid binary list number

+A valid binary list is a binary number with two conditions:
+- its 12 digit long
-A valid binary list is any binary number that starts with 1 (P1 interval) The binary number can be expressed in decimal
+- starts with 1 (P1 interval)

+The binary number can be expressed in decimal as well (i.e 2773)

 ### Parameters